ProsperousHeart/repo-template-python/README.md

 - audience / end user the solution is for
 - how to run

+## Requirements

+What are the requirements for success of thsi repo?
+What are your milestones, nice to haves, etc?

 # Getting Started

 These instructions will provide a copy of the project & get you running on your local machine for development and testing purposes.